tessercat/daoistic-book/about.md

 was on about
 and trying to express
 what I think I find there
-in my own language.
+in my own words.

 Though I'm not sure of much,
-I can say by now
+I can say
 with some certainty
-that *dao* in classical Chinese is something like *principle* in English, and *de* is something like *morality*, so the _Dao De Jing_ is something like
+that *dao* in classical Chinese is something like *principles* in English, and *de* is something like *morality*, and the _Dao De Jing_ is something like
 _The Classic of Moral Principles_.

 It's a handbook of moral philosophy